RC- Exercise 3

 b) Measurements carried out in southern France showed red wine drinkers had significantly higher levels of coronary heart incidence than white wine drinkers did.

-c) Data showed a positive association between sales of red wine and incidence of coronary heart disease.
+c) Data showed a positive association between sales of red wine and the incidence of coronary heart disease.

 d) Long-term surveys in southern France showed that the incidence of coronary heart disease was significantly lower in red wine drinkers than in those who did not drink red wine